Which Summit Dry Recipes Get

 |Estimated Nutrient Content|

-|Dry Matter Basis||24%||10%||58%|
+|Dry Matter Basis||26%||12%||54%|

-|Calorie Weighted Basis||23%||23%||54%|
+|Calorie Weighted Basis||23%||27%||50%|

 The first ingredient in this dog food is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

-The second ingredient lists oatmeal, a whole-grain product made from coarsely ground oats.
+The second ingredient is oatmeal, a whole-grain product made from coarsely ground oats.
 Oatmeal is naturally rich in B-vitamins, dietary fiber and can be (depending upon its level of purity) gluten-free.

-The fourth item is corn.
-Corn is an inexpensive and controversial cereal grain.
-And aside from its energy content, this grain is of only modest nutritional value to a dog.
+The fourth ingredient is barley.
+Barley is a starchy carbohydrate supplying fiber and other healthy nutrients.
+However, aside from its energy content, this cereal grain is of only modest nutritional value to a dog.

-The sixth ingredient lists chicken fat.
-Chicken fat is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.
+The sixth ingredient is chicken fat.
+This item is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.